feargalr/TaxSEA/README.md

 # TaxSEA: Taxon Set Enrichment Analysis

-TaxSEA is an R package designed to enable rapid annotation of fold changes or correlation coefficients in microbiome data.
-TaxSEA takes as input a named vector of ranks (E.g. log2FC, Spearmans rho) and then uses a Kolmogorov-Smirnov test to identify if a particular taxa set is enriched or depleted at one end of the distribution.
-For example, if there is a depletion of butyrate producers, or enrichment of taxa previously found to be associated with diabetes.
-TaxSEA does this by drawing upong multiple published databases.
+TaxSEA is an R package designed to enable rapid interpretation of differential analysis output or correlation analysis output.
+TaxSEA takes as input a vector of genus or species names and a rank.
+For example log2 fold changes, or Spearman's rho.
+TaxSEA then uses a Kolmogorov-Smirnov test to identify if a particular group of species or genera (i.e. a taxon set such as producers of butyrate) skewed to one end of the distribution of fold changes or correlation coefficients.

 ## Taxon set database
 TaxSEA utilizes taxon sets generated from five reference databases (**gutMGene**, **GMrepo v2**, **MiMeDB**, **mBodyMap**, **BugSigDB**).

 Please cite the appropriate database if using:
-- Cheng et al. gutMGene: a comprehensive database for target genes of gut microbes and microbial metabolites Nucleic Acids Res.
+- Cheng et al. gutMGene: a comprehensive database for target genes of gut microbes and
+- microbial metabolites Nucleic Acids Res.
 2022.
-- Dai et al. GMrepo v2: a curated human gut microbiome database with special focus on disease markers and cross-dataset comparison Nucleic Acids Res.
+- Dai et al. GMrepo v2: a curated human gut microbiome database with special focus on
+- disease markers and cross-dataset comparison Nucleic Acids Res.
 2022.
 - Wishart et. al. MiMeDB: the Human Microbial Metabolome Database Nucleic Acids Res.
-2023.
+- 2023.
-- Jin et al. mBodyMap: a curated database for microbes across human body and their associations with health and diseases.
+- Jin et al. mBodyMap: a curated database for microbes across human body and their
+- associations with health and diseases.
 Nucleic Acids Res.
 2022.
-- Geistlinger et al. BugSigDB captures patterns of differential abundance across a broad range of host-associated microbial signatures.
+- Geistlinger et al. BugSigDB captures patterns of differential abundance across a broad
+- range of host-associated microbial signatures.
 Nature Biotech.
 2023.

-## Test data
-The test data provided with TaxSEA consists of log2 fold changes comparing between healthy and IBD.
-The count data for this was downloaded from curatedMetagenomeData and fold changes generated with LinDA.
-- Hall et al. A novel Ruminococcus gnavus clade enriched in inflammatory bowel disease patients** Genome Med.
-2017 Nov 28;9(1):103.
-- Pasolli et al. Accessible, curated metagenomic data through ExperimentHub.
-Nat Methods.
-2017 Oct 31;14(11):1023-1024. doi: 10.1038/nmeth.4468.
-- Zhou et al. LinDA: linear models for differential abundance analysis of microbiome compositional data.
-Genome Biol.
-2022 Apr 14;23(1):95.

 ## Installation
 ```{r example}